Mod-two cohomology of symmetric groups as a Hopf ring: Hopf ring structure through generators and relations

 \section{Hopf ring structure through generators and relations}

-The primitivity of the transfer coproduct coupled with some classical theorems immediately leads to algebraic presentations of $H^{*}(B \si_{\bullet})$.

-Recall from Theorem~7.15 of Milnor and Moore's standard reference \cite{MiMo65} that a Hopf algebra which is polynomial and primitively generated has a linear dual that is exterior, generated by linear duals (in the monomial basis) to generators raised to powers of two.
-If $\alpha \in H^{*}(B\si_{\bullet})$ is a monomial in the $q_{I}$ we let $\alpha^{\vee} \in H^{*}(B\si_{\bullet})$ denote the cohomology class which evaluates to one on $\alpha$ and is zero on all other monomials. \refT{primitive} implies the following.
+The primitivity of the transfer coproduct coupled with some classical theorems immediately leads to algebraic presentations of $H^{*}(\coprod_{n} B \si_{n})$.
+Recall from Theorem~7.15 of Milnor and Moore's standard reference \cite{MiMo65} that a Hopf algebra which is polynomial and primitively generated has a linear dual that is exterior, generated by linear duals (in the monomial basis) to generators raised to powers of two. \refT{primitive} implies the following.